noelevans555/logo3d/README.md

 A compiler for the [Logo programming language](https://en.wikipedia.org/wiki/Logo_%28programming_language%29) featuring language extensions for navigations in three-dimensional space.
 The compiler takes a logo3d program string and outputs a collection of colored lines defined in terms of their X, Y, & Z coordinates.

-The compiler is supplied with a demo visualizer and three [predefined programs](src/main/java/com/noelevans555/logo3d/DemoPrograms.java):
+The compiler is provided as 'headless' - it is hoped that developers with UI expertise can provide application front ends and GL acceleration appropriate for each target platform.
+However, to demonstrate the power of Logo3d the project does contain a simple [DemoVisualizer](src/main/java/com/noelevans555/logo3d/DemoVisualizer.java) along with three [predefined programs](src/main/java/com/noelevans555/logo3d/DemoPrograms.java):

 **GRID_SPHERE**